mozilla-services/heka-docs/source/architecture/index.rst

 Node.js library for Metlog.

-Heka Applications
+Hekad Application
 =================

-Both the heka-agent and heka-grater applications are generally distinguished by their configuration.
-Internally their architecture is similar as they both handle routing messages through a series of filters which then are sent to outputs.
+The hekad application daemon is distinguished by the role its configured for.
+Depending on the configuration, hekad's role may be:

+- Agent
+- Aggregator
+- Router
+- Analyzer

+`hekad` may be configured to act in one or more roles as necessary for the environment its deployed in.
+Regardless of the configured role, internally `hekad` works the same, moving messages through a series of filters which then are sent to outputs.
+More information on the roles and setting them up can be found in the :ref:`configuration` section.

 This model of message routing is heavily based on and inspired by the routing of message in `logstash <http://logstash.net/>`_.

 .. rubric:: Internal heka architecture

 .. graphviz:: hekaflow.dot

-Internally, all data sent into the heka applications becomes a message which is then sent through a configured series of filters called a *filter chain*.
+Internally, all data sent into `hekad` becomes a message which is then sent through a configured series of filters called a *filter chain*.

 An **input** is responsible for acquiring data.
 It may listen on a port or multiple ports for network traffic, bind to ZeroMQ, or tail log